Bond Finance Manager

-Under the direction of the Director, manages a broad range of financial, operational and planning functions in support of Bond program and College-wide objectives.
-Manages complex activities requiring extensive knowledge of applicable practices and procedures within the department and the College.
-Position has responsibility for program development, problem solving, acting as human resources liaison and providing staff development in assigned functional area.
-Responds to inquiries from college departments, community, external agencies and supervises managers, para professionals, and technical/support staff
+Under the direction of management, the incumbent manages a broad range of financial, procurement, operational and planning functions in support of the Bond program and College-wide objectives.
+Responsible for overall financial management, budgeting, and reporting for capital projects undertaken by the Bond Office including program development, problem solving, and providing staff development in assigned functional area.
+Responds to inquiries from college departments, community, external agencies and supervises managers, para professionals, and technical/support staff.

-- Develops and maintains accounting and reporting systems for the control of revenues and expenditures for all Bond funds.
-Ensures alignment to the Bond program within the context of the College mission, values, goals and objectives and local, state, and federal laws and regulations.
+- Develops and maintains accounting and reporting systems for the control of revenues and expenditures for all Bond funds and drawdowns.
+Works collaboratively with Financial Services to identify and initiate internal control processes and to reconcile and report on the Bond’s financial assets.
+Ensures alignment to the Bond Program within the context of College mission, values, goals and objectives and local, state, and federal laws and regulations.

 - Supervises administrative services professional, paraprofessional, and technical/support staff.
 Hires, evaluates, trains, disciplines and recommends dismissal of staff as necessary.